Skip to Main Content

 The care team may give acetaminophen (Tylenol®) or other medicines to help with symptoms.

-What to expect during PBSC donation (apheresis)
+What to expect during PBSC collection (apheresis)

 apheresis image showing saline bag, stem cells bag, apheresis machine